 - Reduced size bristles perfect for small teeth and mouths

-- Sustainable FSC beechwood handle suitable for home composting
+- Sustainable beechwood handle suitable for home composting

 - BPA-free nylon bristles (recyclable through Georganics’ Zero to Landfill recycling partnership with Terracycle).